PnS2018/pns2018.github.com/session_02.md

 model = Model(x, y)
 ```

+__Remark__: we will revisit the logistic function in the session 3 when we introduce the first neural network model: Multi-layer Perceptron.

 Logistic Regression is designed to solve Binary Classification tasks.
-However, the above formulation can be generalized to solve Multi-class Classification tasks.
-The following equation defines the hypothesis function for _Softmax Regression_:
+The above formulation can be generalized to solve Multi-class Classification tasks.
+The following equation defines the hypothesis function for the extension of the Logistic Regression - _Softmax Regression_:

 $$
 \text{softmax}(\mathbf{x})=\Pr(y=k|\mathbf{x}, \theta) = \frac{\exp(\mathbf{W}^{k\top}\mathbf{x}+b_{k})}{\sum_{j=1}^{K}\exp(\mathbf{W}^{(j)\top}\mathbf{x}+b_{k})}